tikv/community/README.md

 ## Your First Contribution

+A first step to contributing is to pick from the list of available TiKV SIGs.
+Start attending SIG meetings, join the slack channel and subscribe to the mailing list.
+SIGs will often have a set of "help wanted" issues that can help new contributors get involved.

 The [Contributor Guide](https://github.com/tikv/tikv/blob/master/CONTRIBUTING.md) provides detailed instruction on how to get your ideas and bug fixes seen and accepted, including:

 1. [Building and setting up a development workspace](https://github.com/tikv/tikv/blob/master/CONTRIBUTING.md#building-and-setting-up-a-development-workspace)